-- 8.321.2.17 COGNITIVE ENHANCEMENT THERAPY (CET): CET services provide treatment service for an eligible recipient 18 years of age or older with cognitive impairment associated with the following serious mental illnesses: schizophrenia, bipolar disorder, major depression, recurrent schizoaffective disorder, or autism spectrum disorder.
+8.321.2.17 COGNITIVE ENHANCEMENT THERAPY (CET): CET services provide treatment service for an eligible recipient 18 years of age or older with cognitive impairment associated with the following serious mental illnesses: schizophrenia, bipolar disorder, major depression, recurrent schizoaffective disorder, or autism spectrum disorder.
 CET uses an evidence-based model to help eligible recipients with these conditions improve their processing speed, cognition, and social cognition.
-Any CET program must be approved by the behavioral health services division (BHSD) and ensure that treatment is delivered with fidelity to the evidence-based model. - A. Eligible providers: Services may only be delivered through a MAD approved agency after demonstrating that the agency meets all the requirements of CET program services and supervision. - (1) The following types of agencies are eligible to be reimbursed for providing CET services once gaining a letter of approval from BHSD: - (a) a CMHC; - (b) a FOHC: - (c) an IHS facility; - (d) a PL 93-638 tribal facility; - (e) a CSA; - (f) a CLNM health home; and - (g) a behavioral health agency with a BHSD supervisory certificate. - (2) CET services are provided through an integrated interdisciplinary approach by staff with expertise in the mental health condition being addressed and have received training from a state approved trainer.
+Any CET program must be approved by the behavioral health services division (BHSD) and ensure that treatment is delivered with fidelity to the evidence-based model.

+- A. Eligible providers: Services may only be delivered through a MAD approved agency after demonstrating that the agency meets all the requirements of CET program services and supervision.
+See Subsections A and B of 8.321.2.9 NMAC for MAD general provider requirements.

+- [(1) The following types of agencies are eligible to be reimbursed for providing CET services once gaining a letter of approval from BHSD:

+- (a) a CMHC;

+- (b) a FOHC;

+- (c) an IHS facility:

+- (d) a PL 93 638 tribal facility;

+- (e) a CSA;

+- (f) a CLNM health home; and

+- (g) a behavioral health agency with a BHSD supervisory certificate.

+[(2)] (1) CET services are provided through an integrated interdisciplinary approach by staff with expertise in the mental health condition being addressed and have received training from a state approved trainer.
 Staff can include independently licensed behavioral health practitioners, non-independently licensed behavioral health practitioners, RNs, or CSWs.
 For every CET cohort of eligible recipients, there must be two practitioners who have been certified in the evidence-based practice by a state approved trainer or training center.
 The agency shall retain documentation of the staff that has been trained.
-The size of each cohort who receives CET must conform to the evidence-based practice (EBP) model in use. - (3) The agency must hold an approval letter issued by BHSD certifying that the staff have participated in an approved training or have arranged to participate in training and have supervision by an approved trainer prior to commencing services. - (4) Weekly required participation in hourly fidelity monitoring sessions with a certified CET trainer for all providers delivering CET who have not yet received certification.
+The size of each cohort who receives CET must conform to the evidence-based practice (EBP) model in use.

+[(3)] (2) The agency must hold an approval letter issued by BHSD certifying that the staff have participated in an approved training or have arranged to participate in training and have supervision by an approved trainer prior to commencing services.

+[(4)] (3) Weekly required participation in hourly fidelity monitoring sessions with a certified CET trainer for all providers delivering CET who have not yet received certification.